Pylons/pyramid/docs/narr/configuration.rst

 Conclusions
 -----------

+.. sidebar::  Which Configuration Mode Should I Use?

+  We recommend declarative configuration (ZMCL), because it's the more traditional form of configuration used by Zope-based systems, it can be overridden and extended by third party deployers, and there are more examples for it "in the wild".
+However, imperative mode configuration can be simpler to understand.

 :mod:`repoze.bfg` allows an application to perform configuration tasks either imperatively or declaratively.
 You can choose the mode that